gbmaguire/About-Me/README.md

     I am from New Zealand and have a background in operations and logistics.

     * What are your career goals?
-    To work in FinTech and continue to learn in this everchanging industry.
+    To work in FinTech within the banking and payment side as well as continuing to learn in this everchanging industry.

     * Why did you choose FinTech as a career path?
-    After getting involved with some cryptocurrency and reading The Pay Off: How Changing the Way We Pay Changes Everything by Gottfried Leibbrandt and Natasha de Teran.
+    After getting involved with some cryptocurrency and reading The Pay Off: How Changing the Way We Pay Changes Everything by Gottfried Leibbrandt and Natasha de Teran, I gained a keen interest in how the future of banking and finance is being shaped.

 5. Update the `README.md` file in your online GitHub repository.